 A dialog appears and remains on the screen until the workflow completes.
 You may optionally choose to send the workflow to the background if you want to perform other tasks while it runs.

-Using vRealize Automation with GCP
+Using vRealize Automation with Google Cloud

 For more information, see Designing and Publishing Blueprints in the VMware documentation.